Pre-K Programs for children age 3 or 4

 OPTION 1: Full Day Program FREE Head Start Pre-K

 Requires the pre-approval of families meeting federal guidelines.
-Children in foster care and families experiencing homelessness or house-sharing (living “doubled-up” due to the family’s loss of housing, economic hardship or a similar reason), children with disabilities, receiving public assistance (TANF or SSI), or earning below the Federal Poverty Guideline are encouraged to apply.
+Children in foster care and families experiencing homelessness or house-sharing (living “doubled-up” due to the family’s loss of housing, economic hardship or a similar reason), children with disabilities, receiving public assistance (TANF, SNAP or SSI), or earning below the Federal Poverty Guideline are encouraged to apply.

 OPTION 2: Full Day Program